-Contextualizing this to business: Anyone with a social media connection runs the risk of falling into an echo chamber, and anyone runs the risk of growing bold enough (or angry enough) to act on their changing beliefs.
+Anyone with a social media connection runs the risk of falling into an echo chamber, and anyone runs the risk of growing bold enough (or angry enough) to act on their changing beliefs.
 If this were to happen to someone with access to your business network, it could be hugely damaging.

-How to mitigate the threat from within
+How to mitigate threats from within

 - Use your company culture: A supportive and protective company culture could help prevent someone from becoming radicalized in the first place.
 Look to invest in mental health support and employee wellness programs, career support, social clubs, and all of those different activities that are so important for people’s social, mental and physical wellbeing.